-Whether in a good financial situation or not, inflation hurts everyone.
-The worst part is that it is not a once-in-a-lifetime problem.
+Whether in a good financial situation or not, inflation hurts everyone and knowing how to protect yourself from inflation is extremely crucial.
+The worst part is that inflation is not a once-in-a-lifetime problem and you always need to know these ways to protect yourself from inflation.
 It has been a massive problem every decade and has affected millions.
 Inflation is a money-eating and life-threatening phenomenon that no one likes.
 It becomes essentially critical with mid or low-income families.
 You can see when inflation will hit.
 However, there is nothing that you, as an individual, can do to block inflation from happening.

 In addition, inflation will most likely happen more than once in your lifetime.
 No matter if it is big or small, it will happen.
 Along with it, it will bring extra economical problems like a recession.